facebookresearch/simsiam/README.md

 ### Models and Logs

-Our pre-trained ResNet-50 models and logs with 8 NVIDIA V100 GPUs, CUDA 10.1/CuDNN 7.6.5, PyTorch 1.7.0:
+Our pre-trained ResNet-50 models and logs:
 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->